-1. The existing multi-pillar pension system is financially unsustainable, with uncovered implicit liabilities in the system reaching 248% of 2004's GDP.
-This value had been 68% immediately after the reform.
-A whole year's GDP was added to this since then by cutting contribution rates and increasing pensions above the Swiss index.
-Envisaged further cuts account for the rest of the uncovered liabilities.
-Planned levelling of benefits across pensioners who retired in different years would raise implicit liabilities close to 253% of GDP.

-2. If the second pillar had not been introduced, the balance of the government pension fund would be closer to zero until around 2050 and after that the system would become even more unsustainable in the very long term.
-If the shortfall in revenues that accompanies the transition to the multi-pillar system is financed entirely by issuing debt, the present system turns out to be more unsustainable than a pure pay-as-you-go, as lower deficits in the far future cannot make up for the larger deficits (i.e. the transition costs) before 2050.
-Notwithstanding, the second pillar provides an opportunity for the government to (partially) address long-term financing issues today.
-In particular, if the government adjusts the budget to make room for the shortfall in contribution revenues involved in the reform (tax-financing), the improvement in sustainability could be as much as 25 percentage points.

-3. If the second pillar continues to provide net real rates of return of 2.2% on average (including asset management fees but excluding administrative fees on contributions), as it did in the first seven years of its existence, then an average old-age pensioner retiring in 2050 in the full pay-as-you-go system would receive higher benefits than if the same person retired from the multi-pillar system (having accumulated funds in the second pillar over a lifetime).
-A real rate of return of 3.6% would break even.
-The average individual who did not contribute to the second pillar over his/her entire professional life but moved to the multi-pillar system at a later stage would need to have even higher returns to receive equal benefits with an average full pay-as-you-go pensioner.
+- 1. The existing multi-pillar pension system is financially unsustainable, with net implicit liabilities in the system reaching 237% of 2004's GDP.
+This value had been 60% immediately after the reform.
+Nearly a whole year's GDP was added to this since then by cutting contribution rates.
+The introduction of the 13th month pensions adds another 45 percentage points.
+Envisaged further cuts in the contribution rate account for the rest of the increase in net long-term liabilities.
+Planned levelling of benefits across pensioners who retired in different years would raise net implicit liabilities to over 240% of GDP.
+This development of net implicit pension liabilities suggests that we are witnessing a policy-reversal in the Hungarian pension system.
+Clearly, as a first step, a balanced set of parametric changes must be made in the pension system to reduce the structural deficit of over 2% of GDP in the decades to come.
+Moreover, we believe that in the future, long-term considerations should be required to enter the policy debate before making any parametric changes to the pension system.
+In particular, changes in the system should not be allowed without presenting the budgetary room for those changes in the long-run, be it expenditure reduction, a raising of contribution rates or general taxes, or a justifiable modification in the projection assumptions. - 2.
+If the second pillar had not been introduced, the balance of the government pension fund would be closer to zero until around 2050 and after that the system would become even more dependent on additional funds in the very long term.
+However, the introduction of the second pillar does not, by itself lead to a more sustainable pension system if the shortfall in revenues that accompanies the transition to the multi-pillar system is financed entirely by issuing debt.
+This is not to say that the introduction of the second pillar cannot be beneficial from the long-term fiscal point of view.
+Quite the contrary: the second pillar provides an opportunity for the government to (partially) address long-term financing issues today.
+In particular, if the government adjusts the budget to make room for the shortfall in contribution revenues involved in the reform (tax-financing), the improvement in sustainability could be as much as 22 percentage points.
+This is the approach consistent with the European Union's fiscal rules, which require that countries prepare for the fiscal challenges of demographic trends at an early stage. - 3.
+The average historical net real return of 2.1% (including asset management fees but excluding administrative fees on contributions) recorded in the funded pillar is low by international standards.
+Improving the return performance of the funded pillar is the sine qua non of the success of the paradigmatic reform of the Hungarian pension system.
+If the second pillar continues to provide net real rates of return as it did in the first seven years of its existence, then an average old-age pensioner retiring in 2050 in the pure PAYG system would receive higher benefits than if the same person retired from the multi-pillar system (having accumulated funds in the second pillar over a lifetime).
+A real rate of return of 3.4% would break even.
+The average individual who did not contribute to the second pillar over his/her entire professional life but moved to the multi-pillar system at a later stage would need to have even higher returns to receive equal benefits with an average pure PAYG pensioner.